tubemogul/puppet-aerospike/README.markdown

 It has been tested and used in production with:

- * Puppet 3.8 on Ubuntu 14.04 (trusty)
+ * Puppet 3.8 on Ubuntu 14.04 (trusty) with aerospike 3.7.2 and 3.7.3 community
+   and enterprise versions with and without the installation of the amc 3.6.6.
+   The master branch of puppet-archive was used including the PR 117 and 121.

-The spec tests pass against puppet >= 3.5 including the future parser.
+The spec tests pass against puppet >= 3.5 including the strict variables and future parser.

 ## Module Description